tannewt/wa-law.org/bill/2021-22/sb/5266/1/README.md

 7. This section does not apply to a motor carrier or freight forwarder as defined in Title 49 U.S.C.
 Sec.
 13102 or an air carrier as defined in Title 49 U.S.C.
 Sec.
 40102.

+## Section 31
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. A bundled transaction that includes a vapor product is subject to the tax imposed under this chapter on the entire selling price of the bundled transaction.

+2. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Bundled transaction" means:

+        i.
+The sale of two or more products where the products are otherwise distinct and identifiable, are sold for one nonitemized price, and at least one product is a vapor product subject to the tax under this chapter; and

+        ii.
+A vapor product provided free of charge with the required purchase of another product.
+A vapor product is provided free of charge if the sales price of the product purchased does not vary depending on the inclusion of the vapor product provided free of charge.

+    b.
+"Distinct and identifiable products" does not include packaging such as containers, boxes, sacks, bags, and bottles, or materials such as wrapping, labels, tags, and instruction guides, that accompany the sale of the products and are incidental or immaterial to the sale thereof.

+## Section 32
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. The taxes imposed by this chapter do not apply to the sale of vapor products by an Indian retailer during the effective date of a vapor product tax contract subject to RCW 43.06.510 or a vapor product tax agreement under RCW 43.06.515.

+2. The definitions in RCW 43.06.505 apply to this section.

+## Section 33
+> This section adds a new section to an existing chapter [70.345](/rcw/70_public_health_and_safety/70.345_vapor_products.md).
+Here is the [modified chapter](rcw/70_public_health_and_safety/70.345_vapor_products.md) for context.

+For the purpose of carrying into the effect the provisions of this chapter according to their true intent or supplying any deficiency therein, the board and the department of health may adopt those rules as are deemed necessary or advisable.

 ## Section 35
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

 ## Section 36
 If any part of this act is found to be in conflict with federal requirements that are a prescribed condition to the allocation of federal funds to the state, the conflicting part of this act is inoperative solely to the extent of the conflict and with respect to the agencies directly affected, and this finding does not affect the operation of the remainder of this act in its application to the agencies concerned.
 Rules adopted under this act must meet federal requirements that are a necessary condition to the receipt of federal funds by the state.